redhat-cop/openshift-migration-best-practices/05-troubleshooting.md

 ...
 ```

-# Error messages
+## Error messages

-## `certificate error` when logging in to the MTC console for the first time
+### CA certificate error when logging in to the MTC console for the first time

 The following error message might appear when you log in to the MTC console for the first time: